Meyer lemon

 Citrus × meyeri, the Meyer lemon (北京檸檬 (beijing níngméng)), is a hybrid citrus fruit native to China.
 It is a cross between a citron and a mandarin/pomelo hybrid.

 Mature trees are around 6 to 10 ft tall with dark green shiny leaves.
 The flowers are white with a purple base and are fragrant.
 The fruit is rounder than a true lemon, deep yellow with a slight orange tint when ripe, and has a sweeter, less acidic flavor.
-The lemons contain a highly acidic pH of between 2 and 3.
-This acidity level allows for these lemons to be used as antibacterial and antiseptic cleaners.

 It was introduced to the United States in 1908 as S.P.I. #23028 by the agricultural explorer Frank Nicholas Meyer, an employee of the United States Department of Agriculture who collected a sample of the plant on a trip to China.
 Though it is given his name, this variety was likely established thousands of years before he introduced it to America.

 The Meyer lemon is commonly grown in China in garden pots as an ornamental tree.
 It became popular as a food item in the United States after being rediscovered by chefs such as Alice Waters at Chez Panisse during the rise of California cuisine starting in the 1970s.
 Popularity further climbed when Martha Stewart began featuring them in some of her recipes.